 Individuals injured in truck accidents can seek compensation for their injuries through the personal injury claims process.
 Here is a brief look at the steps involved in this process.

-Truck accidents are highly complex claims requiring quickly gathered evidence and experience in valuing a personal injury claim.
+A truck accident is a highly complex claim requiring quickly gathered evidence and experience in valuing a personal injury claim.
 A legal team with experience in truck accident claims can provide a wealth of wisdom and guidance through the process and make proving the claim less difficult.

-The attorney will investigate the accident to determine all liable parties and the insurance policies available to compensate the claim.
+A truck accident attorney at our law firm will investigate the accident to determine all liable parties and the insurance policies available to compensate the claim.
 The legal team will gather evidence and documentation to prove liability and injuries.

-Your attorney will value your claim based on several factors, such as available insurance, the severity of your injury, the presence of permanent disabilities that will impact your ability to earn an income, and the expenses you incurred in treating your injury.
+Your Phoenix truck accident attorney will value your claim based on several factors, such as available insurance, the severity of your injury, the presence of permanent disabilities that will impact your ability to earn an income, and the expenses you incurred in treating your injury.

-You first file your claim as a demand with the at-fault party’s insurance company.
-The insurance company can either accept the claim, deny the claim, or make an offer to settle the claim out of court for less than its full value.
+You first file your Phoenix truck accident claim as a demand with the at-fault party’s insurance company.
+The insurance company can either accept the claim, deny it, or make an offer to settle the claim out of court for less than its full value.

 Usually, an initial settlement offer for a truck accident claim is less than half of the claim’s value.
 Your attorney can negotiate to convince the insurer to increase their offer and can communicate counter-offers on your behalf.
 However, the decision as to whether to accept a settlement is yours alone.

 There is a deadline on the ability of a personal injury claimant to use the court system to seek compensation for their injuries, known as the statute of limitations.
 In Arizona, the statute of limitations is usually two years from the accident’s date.
 Failing to file a lawsuit by this date usually results in the inability to collect money even through the settlement process, as an insurance provider offers a settlement to avoid going to court.